Ask a doctor about a prescription for VENLAFAXINE RETARD MABO 75 mg PROLONGED-RELEASE HARD CAPSULES

 Venlafaxine Retard MABO 75 mg prolonged-release hard capsules EFG

-Venlafaxina Retard MABO contains the active ingredient venlafaxine.
+Venlafaxine Retard MABO contains the active substance venlafaxine.

-Venlafaxina Retard MABO is an antidepressant that belongs to a group of medicines called serotonin and noradrenaline reuptake inhibitors (SNRIs).
+Venlafaxine Retard MABO is an antidepressant that belongs to a group of medicines called serotonin and norepinephrine reuptake inhibitors (SNRIs).
 This group of medicines is used to treat depression and other conditions such as anxiety disorders.
-It is believed that people who are depressed and/or anxious have lower levels of serotonin and noradrenaline in the brain.
-The exact way in which antidepressants work is not fully understood, but they may help to increase the levels of serotonin and noradrenaline in the brain.
+It is thought that people who are depressed and/or have anxiety disorders have lower levels of serotonin and noradrenaline in the brain.
+The way that SNRIs work is not fully understood but they may help to increase the levels of serotonin and noradrenaline in the brain.

-Venlafaxina Retard MABO is a treatment for adults with depression.
-It is also a treatment for adults with the following anxiety disorders: generalized anxiety disorder, social anxiety disorder (fear or avoidance of social situations), panic disorders (panic attacks).
-Treating depressive and anxiety disorders properly is important to help you feel better.
-If left untreated, your condition may not disappear or may worsen and become more difficult to treat.
+Venlafaxine Retard MABO is a treatment for adults with depression.
+It is also a treatment for adults with the following anxiety disorders: generalized anxiety disorder, social anxiety disorder (fear or avoidance of social situations), panic disorder (panic attacks).
+Treating depression and anxiety disorders properly is important to help you feel better.
+If left untreated, your condition may not improve or may get worse and become more difficult to treat.

 Warnings and precautions

-Consult your doctor or pharmacist before starting to take Venlafaxina Retard MABO
+Consult your doctor or pharmacist before taking Venlafaxine Retard MABO

-Venlafaxina Retard MABO may cause restlessness or difficulty sitting or staying still during the first few weeks of treatment.
-You should consult your doctor if this happens.
+Venlafaxine Retard MABO may cause a feeling of restlessness or difficulty sitting or standing still during the first few weeks of treatment.
+You should consult your doctor if this happens to you.

-Some medicines in the group to which Venlafaxina Retard MABO belongs (called ISRS/IRSN) may cause sexual dysfunction symptoms (see section 4).
-In some cases, these symptoms persist after stopping treatment.
+Some medicines of the same group as Venlafaxine Retard MABO (called SSRIs/ SNRIs) may cause sexual dysfunction (see section 4).
+In some cases, these symptoms have persisted after stopping treatment.

-If you have thoughts of harming yourself or suiciding at any time, contact your doctor or go to the hospital emergency department immediately.
+If you have thoughts of harming or killing yourself at any time, contact your doctor or go to a hospital straight away.

-You may find it helpful to tell a close friend or family member that you are depressed or have an anxiety disorder and ask them to read this leaflet.
-You can also ask them to tell you if they think your depression or anxiety is getting worse, or if they are concerned about changes in your behavior.
+You may find it helpful to tell a relative or close friend that you are depressed or have an anxiety disorder and ask them to read this leaflet.
+You might ask them to tell you if they think your depression or anxiety is getting worse, or if they are worried about changes in your behaviour.

 Dry mouth

-Dry mouth has been reported in 10% of patients treated with venlafaxine.
+Dry mouth has been reported in approximately 10% of patients treated with venlafaxine.
 This may increase the risk of tooth decay (caries).
-You should take good care of your dental hygiene.
+Therefore, you should pay attention to your dental hygiene.

 Diabetes

-Your blood glucose levels may be affected by Venlafaxina Retard MABO.
-Therefore, your diabetes medicines may need to be adjusted.
+Your blood glucose levels may be altered due to Venlafaxine Retard MABO.
+As a result, the doses of your diabetes medicines may need to be adjusted.

-Venlafaxina Retard MABO should not normally be used in the treatment of children and adolescents under 18 years old.
-You should also know that in patients under 18 years old, there is a higher risk of adverse effects such as suicidal thoughts, suicidal behavior, and hostility (mainly aggression, confrontational behavior, and irritability) when taking this type of medicine.
-However,your doctorwho prescribes it may decide that it is the best option for the patient.
-If your doctor has prescribed this medicine to a patient under 18 years old, and you want to discuss this decision, please go back to your doctor.
-You should inform your doctor if any of the symptoms listed above develop or worsen in these patients under 18 years old who are taking Venlafaxina Retard MABO.
-Additionally, the long-term safety in relation to growth, maturation, and cognitive and behavioral development has not been demonstrated
+Venlafaxine Retard MABO should not normally be used in the treatment of children and adolescents under 18 years of age.
+In addition, you should know that patients under 18 have an increased risk of side effects such as suicide attempt, suicidal thoughts and hostility (predominantly aggression, oppositional behaviour and anger) when they take this class of medicines.
+Despite this, your doctor may prescribe this medicine to patients under 18 when it is in their best interests.
+If your doctor has prescribed this medicine to a patient under 18 and you want to discuss this, please contact your doctor.
+You should inform your doctor if any of the above symptoms occur or worsen when patients under 18 are taking Venlafaxine Retard MABO.
+Furthermore, the long-term safety of Venlafaxine Retard MABO in relation to growth, maturation, and cognitive and behavioural development in this age group has not been demonstrated.

-Your doctor must decide if you can take Venlafaxina Retard MABO with other medicines.
+Your doctor will decide whether you can take Venlafaxine Retard MABO with other medicines.

-Do not start or stop taking any medicine, including those available over the counter, natural remedies, and herbal products, without checking with your doctor or pharmacist.
+Do not start or stop taking any medicines, including those bought without a prescription, natural remedies, and herbal products, before checking with your doctor or pharmacist.

 Examples of these medicines include:

-Medicines containing tramadol, fentanil, tapentadol, petidina, or pentazocina (used to treat severe pain)
+Medicines that contain tramadol, fentanyl, tapentadol, pethidine, or pentazocine (used to treat severe pain)

 The signs and symptoms of serotonin syndrome may include a combination of the following:

-restlessness, hallucinations, loss of coordination, rapid heartbeat, increased body temperature, rapid changes in blood pressure, hyperactive reflexes, diarrhea, coma, nausea, vomiting.
+restlessness, hallucinations, loss of coordination, rapid heart beat, increased body temperature, changes in blood pressure, overactive reflexes, diarrhoea, coma, nausea, vomiting.

-In its most severe form, serotonin syndrome may resemble malignant neuroleptic syndrome (MNS).
-The signs and symptoms of MNS may include a combination of fever, rapid heartbeat, sweating, severe muscle rigidity, confusion, increased muscle enzymes (determined by blood test).
+In its most severe form, serotonin syndrome can resemble Neuroleptic Malignant Syndrome (NMS).
+The signs and symptoms of NMS may include a combination of fever, rapid heart beat, sweating, severe muscle stiffness, confusion, increased muscle enzymes (determined by a blood test).

 Some examples of these medicines include:

-The following medicines may interact with Venlafaxina Retard MABO and should be used with caution.
+The following medicines may also interact with Venlafaxine Retard MABO and should be used with caution.
 It is especially important to mention to your doctor or pharmacist if you are taking medicines that contain:

-Taking Venlafaxina Retard MABO with food, drinks, and alcohol
+Taking Venlafaxine Retard MABO with food, drinks, and alcohol

-Venlafaxina Retard MABO should be taken with food (see section 3 “How to take Venlafaxina Retard MABO”).
+Venlafaxine Retard MABO should be taken with food (see section 3 “How to take Venlafaxine Retard MABO”).

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medicine.
-You should only take Venlafaxina Retard MABO after discussing the possible benefits and risks for the unborn baby with your doctor.
+If you are pregnant or breast-feeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.
+You should only take Venlafaxine Retard MABO after discussing the potential benefits and risks with your doctor.

-Make sure your midwife and/or doctor know that you are taking Venlafaxina MABO.
-When taken during pregnancy, similar medicines (ISRS) may increase the risk of a serious condition in babies, called persistent pulmonary hypertension of the newborn (PPHN), making the baby breathe faster and turn blue.
-These symptoms usually start within the first 24 hours after the baby's birth.
-If this happens to your baby, contact your midwife and/or doctor immediately.
+Make sure that your midwife and/or doctor know you are taking Venlafaxine MABO.
+When similar medicines (SSRIs) are taken during pregnancy, they may increase the risk of a serious condition in babies, called persistent pulmonary hypertension of the newborn (PPHN), which makes the baby breathe faster and turn blue.
+These symptoms usually start during the first 24 hours after the baby is born.
+If this happens to your baby, you should contact your midwife and/or doctor immediately.

-If you are taking this medicine during pregnancy, in addition to breathing problems, another symptom your baby may have when born is feeding problems.
-If your baby has these symptoms when born and you are concerned, contact your doctor and/or midwife who can advise you.
+If you are taking this medicine during pregnancy, in addition to problems with breathing, another symptom your baby may have when it is born is problems with feeding.
+If your baby has these symptoms when it is born and you are concerned, contact your doctor and/or midwife who will be able to advise you.

-If you take Venlafaxina Retard MABO in the final stages of pregnancy, there may be a higher risk of heavy vaginal bleeding shortly after delivery, especially if you have a history of bleeding disorders.
-Your doctor or midwife should know that you are taking Venlafaxina Retard MABO so they can advise you.
+If you take Venlafaxine Retard MABO during the last trimester of your pregnancy, there is a risk that your baby may experience withdrawal symptoms or have a higher risk of vaginal bleeding after birth, especially if you have a history of bleeding disorders.
+Your doctor or midwife should be aware that you are taking Venlafaxine Retard MABO so they can advise you.

-Venlafaxina Retard MABO passes into breast milk.
+Venlafaxine Retard MABO passes into breast milk.
 There is a risk of an effect on the baby.
-Therefore, you should discuss the case with your doctor and they will decide whether to stop breastfeeding or stop taking this medicine.
+Therefore, you should discuss the case with your doctor, and he/she will decide whether you should stop breast-feeding or stop Venlafaxine Retard MABO.

 Driving and using machines

-Follow the exact administration instructions for this medication.
-If in doubt, consult your doctor or pharmacist again.
+Follow exactly the instructions of your doctor or pharmacist.
+In case of doubt, consult your doctor or pharmacist again.

-The usual recommended initial dose for the treatment of depression, generalized anxiety disorder, and social anxiety disorder is 75 mg per day.
-Your doctor may gradually increase the dose and, if necessary, further up to a maximum of 375 mg per day for depression.
-If you are being treated for panic disorder, your doctor will start with a lower dose (37.5 mg) and then gradually increase the dose.
+The usual recommended starting dose for the treatment of depression, generalized anxiety disorder, and social anxiety disorder is 75 mg per day.
+Your doctor may gradually increase the dose and, if necessary, up to a maximum of 375 mg per day for depression.
+If you are being treated for panic disorder, your doctor will start you on a lower dose (37.5 mg) and then gradually increase the dose.
 The maximum dose for generalized anxiety disorder, social anxiety disorder, and panic disorder is 225 mg/day.

-Take Venlafaxina Retard MABO approximately at the same time every day, either in the morning or at night.
+Take Venlafaxine Retard MABO at approximately the same time each day, either in the morning or in the evening.
 The capsules should be swallowed whole with liquids and should not be opened, crushed, chewed, or dissolved.

-Do not stop taking this medication without consulting your doctor (see section "If you interrupt treatment with Venlafaxina Retard MABO").
+Do not stop taking this medicine without talking to your doctor (see section “If you stop taking Venlafaxine Retard MABO”).

-If you take more Venlafaxina Retard MABO than you should
+If you take more Venlafaxine Retard MABO than you should

-In case of overdose or accidental ingestion, contact your doctor, pharmacist, or call the Toxicology Information Service, phone 91 562 04 20 indicating the medication and the amount ingested.
+In case of overdose or accidental intake, contact your doctor, pharmacist, or call the Toxicology Information Service, telephone 91 562 04 20, indicating the medicine and the amount taken.

-If you forgot to take Venlafaxina Retard MABO
+If you forget to take Venlafaxine Retard MABO

-If you have missed a dose, take it as soon as you remember.
-However, if it is already time for your next dose, skip the missed dose and take only one dose as usual.
-Do not take a double dose to compensate for the missed doses.
-Do not take more than the daily dose of Venlafaxina Retard MABO that you have been prescribed in a day.
+If you miss a dose, take it as soon as you remember.
+However, if it is already the time for your next dose, skip the missed dose and take only a single dose as usual.
+Do not take a double dose to make up for a forgotten dose.
+Do not take more than the daily dose of Venlafaxine Retard MABO that has been prescribed to you in a day.

-Do not stop taking your treatment or reduce the dose without consulting your doctor, even if you feel better.
-If your doctor thinks you no longer need Venlafaxina Retard MABO, they may ask you to gradually reduce the dose before stopping treatment completely.
-It is known that adverse effects occur when people stop using this medication, especially when it is stopped suddenly or if the dose is reduced very quickly.
-Some patients may experience symptoms such as fatigue, dizziness, lack of stability, headache, insomnia, nightmares, dry mouth, loss of appetite, nausea, diarrhea, nervousness, agitation, confusion, ringing in the ears, tingling, or, in rare cases, electrical shock sensations, weakness, sweating, seizures, or flu-like symptoms.
+Do not stop taking your treatment or reduce the dose without the advice of your doctor, even if you feel better.
+If your doctor thinks that you no longer need Venlafaxine Retard MABO, he/she may ask you to reduce the dose gradually before stopping treatment altogether.
+It is known that side effects occur when people stop using this medicine, especially when it is stopped abruptly or the dose is reduced too quickly.
+Some patients may experience symptoms such as fatigue, dizziness, loss of balance, headache, insomnia, nightmares, dry mouth, loss of appetite, nausea, diarrhoea, nervousness, agitation, confusion, ringing in the ears, tingling, or, in rare cases, sensations of electric shock, weakness, sweating, fits, or flu-like symptoms.

-Your doctor will advise you on how to gradually stop treatment with Venlafaxina Retard MABO.
-If you experience any of these or other symptoms that bother you, consult your doctor for advice.
+Your doctor will advise you how to gradually stop taking Venlafaxine Retard MABO.
+If you experience any of these or other symptoms that are troublesome for you, consult your doctor for advice.

 If any of the following effects occur, do not take more Venlafaxina Retard MABO.

-Inform your doctor immediately, or go to the nearest hospital emergency room:
+Tell your doctor immediately, or go to the emergency department of the nearest hospital:

 Very rare (may affect up to 1 in 10,000 people)

-Venlafaxina Retard MABO may sometimes cause unwanted effects that you may not be aware of, such as increased blood pressure or abnormal heartbeat; mild changes in liver enzyme levels, sodium, or cholesterol levels.
-Your doctor may wish to perform occasional blood tests, particularly if you have been taking Venlafaxina Retard MABO for a long time.
+Venlafaxina Retard MABO sometimes produces unwanted effects that you may not be aware of, such as increased blood pressure or abnormal heartbeat; mild changes in blood levels of liver enzymes, sodium, or cholesterol.
+Less frequently, Venlafaxina Retard MABO may reduce the function of blood platelets, leading to an increased risk of bruising or bleeding.
+Therefore, your doctor may want to perform occasional blood tests, especially if you have been taking Venlafaxina Retard MABO for a long time.

-If you experience any type of side effect, consult your doctor, pharmacist, or nurse, even if it is a possible side effect that does not appear in this leaflet.
-You can also report them directly through the Spanish System for Pharmacovigilance of Medicines for Human Use: http://www.notificaram.es.
-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any type of adverse effect, consult your doctor, pharmacist, or nurse, even if it is a possible adverse effect that is not listed in this leaflet.
+You can also report them directly through the Spanish Pharmacovigilance System for Human Use Medicines: http://www.notificaram.es.
+By reporting adverse effects, you can contribute to providing more information on the safety of this medicine.

-Do not use Venlafaxina Retard MABO after the expiration date that appears on the packaging, after CAD.
+Do not use Venlafaxina Retard MABO after the expiration date stated on the packaging, after CAD.
 The expiration date is the last day of the month indicated.

 Store in a dry place.

-Medicines should not be disposed of through drains or in the trash.
-Deposit the containers and medicines you no longer need at the SIGRE collection point of the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the containers and medicines you no longer need.
-In this way, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Deposit the packaging and medicines you no longer need at the SIGRE collection point in your pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
+This will help protect the environment.

-Composition of Venlafaxina Retard MABO 75 mg Hard-Shell Capsules with Prolonged Release
+Composition of Venlafaxina Retard MABO 75 mg prolonged-release hard capsules

 The active ingredient is venlafaxine.
-Each prolonged-release hard-shell capsule contains 75 mg of venlafaxine as venlafaxine hydrochloride.
+Each prolonged-release hard capsule contains 75 mg of venlafaxine as venlafaxine hydrochloride.

-Prolonged-release hard-shell capsules of 75 mg in a beige opaque color, size 0, containing two round, biconvex, and film-coated tablets, marked with VEN on the cap and 75 on the body.
+Prolonged-release hard capsules of 75 mg, opaque flesh-colored, size 0, containing two round, biconvex, film-coated tablets, marked with VEN on the cap and 75 on the body.

 MABO-FARMA S.A.